CostaCiruela/SpaceHey-CrapFix/README.md

+**Well, I finally got bored.
+See you on the other side, nerds!
+I'll leave the repo archived.
+Although everything is working well at the moment, I will not be providing support if something breaks in the future.**

 [🔗SpaceHey post](https://blog.spacehey.com/entry?id=797632).
 It contains extra information, ideas and so on.
-Don't expect to find direct links to the scripts or their code there, this is more of an "promotion" post if you can say it that way.
-For questions, bug reports and the like, there is a link to send me a DM which I will keep an eye on as long as I use the site.
-I will keep the post updated if anything new comes up here.
+Don't expect to find direct links to the scripts or their code there, this is more of an "promotion" post if you can say it that way. ~~For questions, bug reports and the like, there is a link to send me a DM which I will keep an eye on as long as I use the site.
+I will keep the post updated if anything new comes up here.~~

 <details>
 <summary>SpaceHey-EnterKeyFix</summary>